 As far as the average consumer is concerned, you just have to play heads-up ball, I guess.
 You have to protect your car.
-You have to seconds.
-What protection is that to the consumer,
+You have to garage it if you possibly can.

 All the consumer can do is use what is at his disposal if the car is easy to get into, he can lock it up in his garage, but a thief can go through that very easily.